Temporary Skill Shortage Visa (TSS Visa) Subclass 482

 Labour Market Testing

 To nominate an employee for a TSS visa, a business must demonstrate that they have tested the labour market.
 Labour market testing includes demonstrating that the business unsuccessfully advertised for the nominated position.
 Evidence will need to be supplied as part of the application and the evidentiary requirements are very specific.
-In most cases, two advertisements placed within the last 4 months for a minimum period of 28 days will be acceptable, however there are instances when this will not be sufficient, and alternative evidence is required.
+In most cases, three advertisements placed within the last 4 months for a minimum period of 28 days will be acceptable, however there are instances when this will not be sufficient, and alternative evidence is required.
 Further, there are exemptions to this requirement in some instances.
 Employers are encouraged to seek professional advice to ensure that the labour market testing provisions are met.

 The salary for the nominated position must meet two requirements.
 Firstly, the remuneration must be above the Temporary Skilled Migration Income Threshold (TSMIT).
 This threshold is set by DIBP each year and is currently $53,900 plus superannuation.
 Secondly, the proposed salary must be within the market rate for the role.
 This ensures that the applicant will be paid in line with Australian employees in comparable roles.